Palmetto State Armory: Product line

 Palmetto State Armory is known for its line of AR-15 rifles and pistols, though, in the last several years Palmetto State Armory's line has expanded to include AKM style rifles.
 In 2019, Palmetto State Armory entered into an exclusive contract with FN America to source the world's only FN AK barrel in the Palmetto State Armory AK-E (enhanced) rifle.
 The use of the FN made AK barrel has since expanded to include other variations of the PSA AK lineup.
 PSA also sources FN cold hammer forged barrels for the AR-15.

 PSA has now begun offering the AK-103, AK-104 and the AK-105, based on the modernized AK-100 family.

 Palmetto State Armory also produces a line of 1911 handguns, AR-10 rifles, 9mm AR-style pistols and various AR style rifled-uppers ranging in caliber and cartridge dimensions from .22 Long Rifle to .308 Win/7.62x51 NATO.

 Their latest offering, is the PSA Dagger pistol chambered in 9mm, which is based on the 3rd generation Glock G19.
 The Dagger is also available in a hybrid G19x/G45 configuration, using the 3rd generation form factor.
 The Dagger provides nearly full parts compatibility with the Glock generation 3, except for a unique front locking block-rail assembly and the rear rail assembly.
 Where the Glock rails are not serviceable, the Daggers unique design allows for servicing and replacement of the rail assemblies.
 Dagger barrels, trigger mechanisms, slides, magazines, and most other maintenance parts are fully interchangeable with their Glock counterparts.
 PSA also offers the 5.7x28mm pistol 5.7 Rock.

 Retail locations

-Palmetto State Armory has seven retail stores located in South Carolina, Georgia, and North Carolina.
+Palmetto State Armory has twelve retail stores located in South Carolina, Georgia, and North Carolina.
 It also has an outdoor shooting facility located in Swansea, South Carolina.
-A Myrtle Beach location on the former Sun News building has been announced to open in 2023.
+A Myrtle Beach location, in the former Sun News building, opened in 2023, and a Florence, SC location opened in 2026.